rocky-linux/documentation/docs/books/nvchad/nvchad_ui/builtin_plugins.md

 └── treesitter.lua
 ```

-Within the `plugins` folder are the files *init.lua* and *ui.lua*, the former deals with the configuration of plugins that offer additional functionality to the editor (*telescope*, *gitsigns*, *tree-sitter*, etc..) while the latter sets the appearance of the editor (colors, icons, file manager, etc..).
+Within the `plugins` folder are the files *init.lua* and *ui.lua*.
+The former deals with the configuration of plugins that offer additional functionality to the editor (*telescope*, *gitsigns*, *tree-sitter*, etc.), while the latter sets the appearance of the editor (colors, icons, file manager, etc.).

 ## :material-download-circle-outline: Basic Plugins